-New Investigations in Collective Form presents a group of design experiments by the design-research office The Open Workshop, that test how architecture can empower the diverse voices that make up the public realm and the environments in which they exist.
-Today, society continues to face urban challenges – from economic inequality to a progressively fragile natural environment – that, in order to be addressed, require us to come together in a moment when what we collectively value is increasingly difficult to locate.
-Organized into five themes for producing collectivity – Frameworks, Articulated Surfaces, the Living Archive, Re-Wiring States, and Commoning – the projects straddle the fine line between the individual and collective, informal and formal, choice and control, impermanent and permanent.
+The Open Workshop: New Investigations in Collective Form presents a group of design experiments that test how architecture can empower the diverse voices that make up the public realm and the environments in which they exist.
+Today, society continues to face urban challenges—from economic inequality to a progressively fragile natural environment—that, in order to be addressed, require us to come together in a moment when what we collectively value is increasingly difficult to locate.

 The design experiments include a series of models, drawings, plants, and artifacts that hang within the gallery, creating an interconnected three-dimensional field that can be adjusted by the visitor.
 These interactive installations are arranged into five themes—Soft Frameworks, Articulated Surfaces, the Living Archive, Re-Wiring States, and Commoning—and provide a space for the public to engage in a dialogue regarding how form interfaces with the social, political, and environmental realms.
 The exhibition aims to reveal the different ways that architectural form can create inclusive forums for a multitude of voices to reflect who we are today.